Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (tiny tarts and a feather that is waved in the air)
 **Duration:** Concentration, up to 1 minute

 A creature of your choice that you can see within range perceives everything as hilariously funny and falls into fits of laughter if this spell affects it.
-The target must succeed on a Wisdom saving throw or fall prone, becoming incapacitated and unable to stand up for the duration.
+The target must succeed on a Wisdom Saving Throw or fall prone, becoming incapacitated and unable to stand up for the duration.
 A creature with an Intelligence score of 4 or less isn't affected.

-At the end of each of its turns, and each time it takes damage, the target can make another Wisdom saving throw.
-The target has advantage on the saving throw if it's triggered by damage.
+At the end of each of its turns, and each time it takes damage, the target can make another Wisdom Saving Throw.
+The target has advantage on the Saving Throw if it's triggered by damage.
 On a success, the spell ends.

 ### Tenser's Floating Disk
 *1st-level conjuration (ritual)*